rbind/asimumba.web/content/post/2017-10-06-let-twitter-do-the-job.md

 The post was not really based on something original, I was implementing some work done by [Jeff Leek](https://twitter.com/jtleek).
 Which I am happy I got to learn and experience something new.
 Thanks to `@Thinkr` for initiating the retweet...
 As they say the rest is history.

-{{ < tweet 915497991955472384 > }}
+{{< tweet 915497991955472384 >}}

 In hindsight, I now believe more in the adage: "there is nothing new under the sun, whatever was built can be taken apart".
-And the open source communities have proven this many a times.
+And the open source community have proven this many a times.